inioluwaeboda1/Orchestrated-ELT-Airflow-PySpark-and-Snowflake/README.md

 4.  **Load** – Airflow triggers a Snowflake stored procedure to copy curated partitions into FACT\_ORDER\_LINE.

 5.  **Analytics** – SQL queries in Snowflake provide sales trends, top customers, and regional performance insights.

+<b> <b>

+**Data**
+The pipeline is powered by the **Superstore Sales Dataset** from [Kaggle](https://www.kaggle.com/).
+This dataset simulates retail transactions with details on orders, customers, products, sales, and shipping, making it a popular choice for analytics and data engineering projects.

 🛠️ Tech Stack
 --------------